Missouri Caves – Management, Education and Conservation

 In an area that encompasses millions of acres of karst topography riddled with sinkholes, losing streams, springs and caves, wise stewardship of caves and karst is important for the people who live above the ground and for cave habitats that are sanctuaries for a wide array of cave biota and endangered species.

-Preserving Missouri's Karst Resources
+Helping Protect Missouri’s Karst Resources

 The Missouri Caves and Karst Conservancy (MCKC) is a land trust formed in 1992.
 In cooperation with all individuals and organizations, MCKC members are dedicated to: